 I could barely contain my longing anticipation as I rode the U.S.S.
 Ticonderoga into San Diego Harbor.
-The sailors, airmen, and marines of the aircraft carrier were completing a six month, 26,000-mile voyage across the Pacific Ocean, having also sailed through the Philippine and South China Seas, with forays into the Indian Ocean and the Bering Sea.
+The sailors, airmen, and marines of the aircraft carrier were completing a six month, 26,000-mile voyage across the Pacific Ocean, having also navigated the Philippine and South China Seas, with forays into the Indian Ocean and the Bering Sea.
 All with the intent to track and harass Soviet submarines.

-As we completed the bend in the channel, the North Island Naval Air Station pier came into view.
-Like the foamy head of a perfectly poured beer, it almost overflowed with the families of my shipmates.
+As we rounded the channel’s bend, the North Island Naval Air Station pier came into view.
+It almost overflowed with the families of my shipmates.
 Most of their fathers, husbands, sons, and brothers were soon to join them and go on leave.
 My seabag was packed; I was eager to be going home for good.

 Just the day before, I had been issued the coveted pink military I.D. of reserve status, replacing my green active-duty card.
 These I.D. cards are critical to one’s ability to come and go in the armed forces.
 After forgetting my wallet in a grocery store near Atsugi Naval Air Station in Japan, I experienced the harshness of this requirement.

-Getting hassled and detained for that sort of thing was just one of the many indignities a regimented system dumped on the troops, enlisted and officers alike.
+Getting hassled and detained for that sort of thing was just one of the many indignities a regimented system was likely to dump on its personnel, enlisted and officers alike.
 Sometimes I thought a long-forgotten planner engineered the entire military for irritation.
 Everybody I met who intended to serve only one hitch, myself included, endlessly complained about it.
 To no avail; the Navy didn’t care.
 As one of my chief’s said: “A bitching sailor is a happy sailor.”

 Those few moments not consumed by useless carping were spent imagining idyllic civilian life.
 After years of griping and dreaming, the end of one’s enlistment would draw near.
 The one-hitcher then entered a state of mind called being “short.”
-This period was a psychologically fragile time when, every day, the short-timer wound a little tighter, and tighter, hoping that it all wouldn’t go wrong.
+This was a psychologically fragile time when the short-timer wound a little tighter and tighter every day, hoping that nothing would go wrong.